UniversityPhysics/save_the_monkey/README.md

 Congratulations!
 You saved the monkey!

-## Extension: what about air resistance?
+## Optional extension: what about air resistance?

+Physics is definitely not about ideal frictionless planes and unrealistic scenarios.
+Learning a little computation lets us make this as realistic as we want.
 The force of air resistance can be written as F=1/2*CdA*v^2 and it's always in the opposite direction of `vhat`.
 So to take air resistance into account, you could simply update `vhat` and update acceleration as `F_air/m+vec(0,-9.8,0)`.
 Computational skills make such "impossible" tasks quite simple!

-## Extension: what about relativistic speeds?
+## Optional extension: what about relativistic speeds?

 Simple.
-Just read to the end of Chapter 1 and update gamma.
+Just read to the end of Chapter 1 and update $$\gamma=\frac{1}{\sqrt{1-v^2/c^2}$$.